 • Aldora cream.

-If there is HPV type 16 in women, treatment with antiviral agents cannot completely heal the patient.
-It is necessary to rid the body of concomitant diseases, which can give impetus to the development of a dormant virus.
-To treat papillomavirus infection, you can use the following drugs:
+If women have HPV type 16, treatment with antiviral drugs cannot completely cure the patient.
+It is necessary to rid the body of concomitant diseases that can give impetus to the development of a dormant virus.
+Human papillomavirus infection can be treated using the following medications:

 • Galavit;